OReyesMatte/MEDUSSA/README.md

 - `MEDUSSA_example.ipynb`: example notebook on how to load `MEDUSSA` and run the whole pipeline of deconvolution, segmentation, and measurement

 ## Installing MEDUSSA
+If you are only interested in the measuring functions, you can install them with `pip install medussa`.

 The installation of all the libraries to run the full MEDUSSA pipeline (Deconvolution, Segmentation, Measurement) can be tricky mainly because of two factors:

 - CARE runs on TensorFlow and Omnipose on PyTorch, and existing environments can make clashes between the two softwares